• Skip to main content

 Baked buffalo chicken dip in a white bowl with handles and a chip with dip on it coming out of the bowl.

-It's made with simple whole food ingredients and uses cauliflower to get that chicken dip texture!
+This buffalo wing dip uses cauliflower to get that chicken dip texture!
 Perfect to dip chips, crackers and even veggies.
+None of my guests believe me that it is dairy free!

 Hand using chip to take a bite from a bowl of baked buffalo dip.